Anne Colley

-Anne Colley (born 14 July 1951) is a former Irish politician who served as a Teachta Dála (TD) for the Dublin South constituency from 1987 to 1989.
+Anne Marie Colley (born 14 July 1951) is an Irish former politician who served as a Teachta Dála (TD) for the Dublin South constituency from 1987 to 1989.

 Background

 Colley was born in Dublin in 1951.
 She studied law at University College Dublin (UCD) and qualified as a solicitor.
 Her father George Colley, who was a senior Fianna Fáil politician, was closely aligned with Progressive Democrats (PD) founder Desmond O'Malley, in the anti-Charles Haughey wing of the Fianna Fáil party.
-Her grandfather Harry Colley, was also a TD.
+Her grandfather Harry Colley, was also a Fianna Fáil TD.

 Career

-She first entered national politics as one of 14 Progressive Democrat TDs elected to Dáil Éireann at the 1987 general election, the first election after the party was founded.
+She first entered national politics as one of 14 Progressive Democrats TDs elected to Dáil Éireann at the 1987 general election, the first election after the party was founded.
 She was elected for the Dublin South constituency.
 The party proved popular, surpassing the Labour Party, to become the third-biggest party in the Dáil.

-Colley was appointed party Spokesperson on Institutional Reform, Labour and the Public Service.
-In 1988, she became Spokesperson on Justice.
+Colley was appointed party spokesperson on Institutional Reform, Labour and the Public Service.
+In 1988, she became spokesperson on Justice.
 She lost her seat at the 1989 general election and retired from politics.

 Colley Report

-In 2006, she was appointed by then Minister for Justice Michael McDowell, to chair a working group on Civil unions in Ireland.
-Officially called the Options Paper on Cohabiting Couples, (2006) (Dept of Justice, Equality and Law Reform), the paper became known as the Colley Report.
+In 2006, she was appointed by the Minister for Justice, Equality and Law Reform, Michael McDowell, to chair a working group on civil unions in Ireland.
+The Options Paper on Cohabiting Couples (Department of Justice, Equality and Law Reform, 2006) became known as the Colley Report.